nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Cylc.md

     $ cylc help install # or cylc install --help

-to find out how to use a specific command (in this case \"install\").
+to find out how to use a specific command (in this case "install").

-## Installing a workflow {#01G9X8TM55ZW1DWYMSEYTRQBYZ}
+## Installing a workflow

 Prior to running a workflow, **it must be installed** to a run directory.
-Due to limited disk space in home directories on NeSI, Cylc has been configured to symlink the standard run directories to project directories, if \$PROJECT is defined.
+Due to limited disk space in home directories on NeSI, Cylc has been configured to symlink the standard run directories to project directories, if $PROJECT is defined.
 Hence, you need to set

     $ export PROJECT=nesi99999 # CHANGE